damikun/trouble-training/Doc/OpenTelemetry.md

 You can read more about nativ `Opntelemerty` support under officail [Microsoft Release Note](https://devblogs.microsoft.com/dotnet/opentelemetry-net-reaches-v1-0/)

-All other SDK options gives you +- equal functionality.
-The lib API naming can be ofcourse different but that is implementation thing.
+All other SDK options give you +- the same functionality.
+The naming of the library API may be different, of course, but that's a matter of implementation.

-> Most of SDKs are at the moment in migration proces to fully support Opentelemetry standard and can be in time deprecated since native standard support is all what you need.
+>Most SDKs are currently in a migration process to fully support the Opentelemetry standard and may be deprecated over time, as native standard support is all you need.

-In case your app and infrastructure supports `opentelemety` its also easy for you to integrate your exports to cloud monitoring, since All big Cloud providers (Azure, Google, AWS) supports `opentelemty` as standard telemety input.
+If your application and infrastructure supports `Opentelemetry`, you can also easily integrate your exports with cloud monitoring as all major cloud providers (Azure, Google, AWS) support `Opentelemetry` as a standard telemetry input.

 ### Setup

-In `Program.cs` function `services.AddTelemerty(...)`is called to configure OpenTelemetry functionality.
+In `Program.cs` function `services.AddTelemerty(...)`is cWalled to configure OpenTelemetry functionality.
 The method is part of global partial class `ServiceExtension` and help us to spread the configuration to separate files.

 ```c#
  public static partial class ServiceExtension {